 Your child's treatment will be based on the type of JIA he or she has, and how serious it is.

 Even when JIA isn't severe, your child may still need long-term treatment.
 To make sure that treatment is right for your child, work closely with the medical team.
 Learn as much as you can about your child's disease and treatments.
 Stay on a schedule with your child's medicines and exercise.

 Take good physical care of yourself so that you can help your child through the more difficult periods of illness.
 Consider finding a support group of families who live with juvenile idiopathic arthritis.
 Your local chapter of the Arthritis Society can provide classes and support group information.

 Learning about juvenile idiopathic arthritis:

 The cause of juvenile idiopathic arthritis (JIA) isn't well understood.
-Most experts believe it is caused by a combination of things,
+Most experts believe it is caused by a combination of things, including:

 The most common symptoms of all forms of juvenile idiopathic arthritis (JIA) include: